sonic-net/sonic-mgmt/tests/sub_port_interfaces/Sub-ports-test-plan.md

 - Create ICMP packet.
 - Send ICMP request packet from PTF to DUT.
 - Verify that DUT doesn't sends ICMP reply packet to PTF.

 ### Test teardown

+- reload_dut_config function: reload DUT configuration
+- reload_ptf_config function: remove all sub-ports configuration

+## Test case test_admin_status_down_disables_forwarding

+### Test objective

+Validates that admin status DOWN disables packet forwarding.

+### Test set up
+- apply_config_on_the_dut fixture(scope="function"): enable and configures sub-port interfaces on the DUT
+- apply_config_on_the_ptf fixture(scope="function"): enable and configures sub-port interfaces on the PTF

+### Test steps

+- Setup configuration of sub-ports on the DUT.
+- Setup configuration of sub-ports on the PTF.
+- Shutdown sub-ports on the DUT
+- Create ICMP packet.
+- Send ICMP request packet from PTF to DUT.
+- Verify that DUT doesn't send ICMP reply packet to PTF.
+- Create ICMP packet.
+- Send ICMP request packet from PTF to another sub-port of DUT.
+- Verify that DUT sends ICMP reply packet to PTF.
+- Startup sub-port on the DUT
+- Create ICMP packet.
+- Send ICMP request packet from PTF to DUT.
+- Verify that DUT sends ICMP reply packet to PTF.
+- Clear configuration of sub-ports on the DUT.
+- Clear configuration of sub-ports on the PTF.

+### Test teardown

+- reload_dut_config function: reload DUT configuration
+- reload_ptf_config function: remove all sub-ports configuration

+## Test case test_max_numbers_of_sub_ports

+### Test objective

+Validates that 256 sub-ports can be created per port or LAG.

+### Test set up
+- apply_config_on_the_dut fixture(scope="function"): enable and configures sub-port interfaces on the DUT
+- apply_config_on_the_ptf fixture(scope="function"): enable and configures sub-port interfaces on the PTF

+### Test steps

+- Setup configuration of 256 sub-ports on the DUT.
+- Setup configuration of 256 sub-ports on the PTF.
+- Create ICMP packet.
+- Send ICMP request packet from PTF to DUT.
+- Verify that DUT sends ICMP reply packet to PTF.
+- Clear configuration of sub-ports on the DUT.
+- Clear configuration of sub-ports on the PTF.

+### Test teardown

+- reload_dut_config function: reload DUT configuration
+- reload_ptf_config function: remove all sub-ports configuration

+### NOTE
+The running of the test case takes about 80 minutes.

+## Test case test_mtu_inherited_from_parent_port

+### Test objective

+Validates that MTU settings of sub-ports inherited from parent port.

+### Test set up
+- apply_config_on_the_dut fixture(scope="function"): enable and configures sub-port interfaces on the DUT

+### Test steps

+- Setup correct configuration of sub-ports on the DUT.
+- Get MTU value of sub-port
+- Get MTU value of parent port
+- Clear configuration of sub-ports on the DUT.

+### Test teardown

+- reload_dut_config function: reload DUT configuration

+## Test case test_vlan_config_impact

+### Test objective

+Validates that removal of VLAN doesn't impact sub-port RIF with same VLAN ID.

+### Test set up
+- apply_config_on_the_dut fixture(scope="function"): enable and configures sub-port interfaces on the DUT
+- apply_config_on_the_ptf fixture(scope="function"): enable and configures sub-port interfaces on the PTF

+### Test steps

+- Setup correct configuration of sub-ports on the DUT.
+- Create a VLAN RIF with the same VLAN ID of sub-port.
+- Added PortChannel interface to VLAN members
+- Delete a VLAN RIF.
+- Make sure sub-port is available in redis-db.
+- Verify that DUT sends ICMP reply packet to PTF.
+- Clear configuration of sub-ports on the DUT.
+- Clear configuration of sub-ports on the PTF.

+### Test teardown